 - “I don’t really enjoy drinking, and I’m tired of doing it just because everyone else does.”

 When alcohol makes up part of your typical routine, drinking can become something of an automatic response, especially when you feel stressed or overwhelmed.

-You may not need to completely reinvent your life to quit drinking, but a few changes in your surroundings can make a big difference.
+You may not need to completely reinvent your life to quit drinking, but making a few changes in your surroundings to help avoid alcohol triggers can make a big difference.